amit-k-pathak/3D-Model-to-Pdf-Conversion/README.md

 ## Motivation

-To create a freely available tool to convert 3D Fils(DWG,DXF) to 2D Pdf.
+To create a freely available tool to convert 3D Files(DWG,DXF) to 2D Pdf.